Flying High - OOH Advert

 The Devon Air Ambulance is a charity dedicated to providing rapid and agile medical services regardless of where you are in Devon, whether it be in the city or in the middle of the moors.

 Despite working alongside the NHS, they are actually funded entirely by the public of Devon, and with the pandemic cutting their usual streams of donations, they had to adapt and look at new avenues for fundraising.

-This ongoing project involves a collaboration between creatives and strategists from the UK and Canada, bringing together a myriad of diverse backgrounds such as advertising, psychology, and business management.
+The project was a collaboration between creatives and strategists from the UK and Canada, bringing together a myriad of diverse backgrounds such as advertising, psychology, and business management.